New Road - answers to your questions

 A: The situation with the north side of New Road differs from the situation in respect of the south side.
-The council owns only small parcels of land on the north side.
+We only own small parcels of land on the north side.
 Each of these are situated directly outside a business/organisation premises and have been used by the business or organisation for parking and/or vehicular access for several years.
-As the use of those parcels of land by vehicles is specific to those discrete parcels of land and is directly attributable to each business, the businesses are likely to have accrued vehicular rights over that land and, therefore, the council would have no legal basis for preventing access.
+As the use of those parcels of land by vehicles is specific to those discrete parcels of land and is directly attributable to each business, the businesses are likely to have accrued vehicular rights over that land and, therefore, we would have no legal basis for preventing access.

 Q: Why didn’t you close the land immediately once you received the safety report if it was so unsafe?